 - Department of Defense

-Macro Practice Social work may be employed in a variety of local, state and national government positions, acting as resources and advocates for state and national legislation, resources assessment, disaster relief, program design, organizational development, policy analysis and more.
+Macro Practice Social work may be employed in a variety of local, state and national government positions, acting as resources and advocates for state and national legislation, resources assessment, disaster relief, program design, organizational development, and more.
 Government social work careers tend to provide employment and financial stability and clear paths to growth.

 Nonprofit organizations are often focused on advancing the greater good of humanity, which makes them perfect employer candidates for those in macro social work practice.
 Macro social workers are ideal leaders for nonprofits since they are able to use research data to make significant decisions on vision and execution within an organization and community, increasing their efficiencies to maximize the services they provide.